buildbot/buildbot/master/docs/manual/cfg-properties.rst

 ``changes``

-    This attribute is a list of dictionaries reperesnting the changes that make up this sourcestamp.
+    This attribute is a list of dictionaries representing the changes that make up this sourcestamp.

 Using Properties in Steps
 -------------------------